shz/virgil/docs/api/support.md

 Because the callback will only be fired once, if you want to watch indefinitely you'll have to repeatedly call the `.watch()` function.

+The `.watch()` function returns another function tha can be used to stop watching the world.
+It's safe to call this killer function multiple times.

 ### Example

 ```javascript